 Our Core U.S. segment consists of company-owned rent-to-own stores in the United States, Canada and Puerto Rico that lease household durable goods to customers on a rent-to-own basis.
-Our stores in Canada operate under the name "Rent-A-Centre."
 We also offer merchandise on an installment sales basis in certain of our stores under the names "Get It Now" and "Home Choice."